garfieldbanks/MonsterSanctuaryMods/README.md

 ## Installation
 - Requires [BepInEx 5](https://github.com/BepInEx/BepInEx).
 - Place the unzipped contents of `BepInEx_____5._._._.zip` directly into the base game folder.
-- Create a plugins folder inside the BepInEx folder and put all mods (dll files) there.
+- Create a plugins folder inside the BepInEx folder and put all mods (DLL files) there.

 ## Compilation
 - Clone the repository using git.